vmonney/Neural_Network_from_scratch/README.md

 - **Optimization Techniques:** Introduction to optimizers like SGD, Adam, and RMSprop, coded natively.
 - **Regularization and Dropout:** Integration of L1/L2 regularization and dropout techniques to combat overfitting.
 - **Real Dataset Application:** Application of the neural network to classify images from the Fashion MNIST dataset.
+- **Visualization of Weight Modifications:** New feature added to visualize the modifications of weights in each layer and their average per class, enhancing understanding of the model's learning process.

 ## Getting Started